Our Women’s empowerment group doing their ‘chicken dance’

 Do you do the work, or do you use partners on the ground?

 We do the work.
-Whilst we understand the ‘new trend is for charities in America to raise awareness and then fund ‘partners on the ground’ this actually doubles your overheads.
-This is why over 50% of funds raised for Africa in America stay in America!
+Whilst we understand the ‘new trend is for charities in America to raise awareness and then fund ‘partners on the ground’ this actually doubles overheads.
+Frustratingly, this is why over 50% of funds raised for Africa in America stay in America.
 If that large charity trusts the partner-on-the-ground why don’t they advise you to just donate directly to them?
 Proof of this concept is our hospital had less than $15,000 in project management & staff fees over three years for a multi-million dollar building for our organization.
-Our 3rd and 4th schools – zero project management costs!
+Our schools construction had zero project management costs.

-We always use a local staff when working on our projects, hiring locals.
+We always use a local staff when working on our projects, hiring 100% African locals.

 Why do NGO’s say they are helping Africa, is this what “Africa” is asking for?